taustation-fan/players-guide/taustation.md

 offer the advantage that you can later update them to your current physical stats.
 The update cost depends on the number of premium clones and the difference in level between the clones and the active body.

+# Tactics, Strategy and Advice

+Some random bits of advice on how to make the most of out Tau Station:

+* Play the missions for fun and profit!
+* Pick a career that doesn't have Stamina as primary or secondary stat (Medicine or Special Ops)
+* Use your Stamina to search for valuable things in the Ruins.
+Despite what it says in the area descriptions, the Ruins are not (yet?) dangerous (except for other players attacking you, which can happen in other areas too).
+** Equip the best weapons and armor that you find
+** Store or sell the rest, depending on how badly you need the money
+* As soon as you have reached level 3, strive to spend most of your time on higher-level stations; training your stats is more efficient there, and you find more valuable things in the ruins.
+* When you are not actively playing, spend your time in a hotel room, which speeds up stats and focus regeneration, and keeps you save from attacks.
+* Missions, Discreet Work and training your stats require more Focus than career tasks and ruins scavenging; so if you are on VIP packs occasionally, do the first-mentioned kinds of things preferably while on VIP, and focus on your career and ruins searching while not a VIP.
+* The Sol Jump Gate has a mission ("The Sleepless Ship") that takes you to Alpha Centauri, so only engage in that mission when you are ready to travel to Alpha Centauri (level 7, most stats at 12 or more; and at least 2000 credits, since an interstellar jump costs around 1800 credits, and then you might need to travel to another station before you can earn much money).
+* Only bother with clones after you have put significant effort into training physical stats.
+* If you can, avoid illegal career tasks on Gaule-affiliated stations, since they punish foreigners harsher than the Consortium punishes their own citizens.

 # Resources